emtpb/pmi-hw-carlos/README.md

 ## V1.1.1
 * Update project to Kicad 6.
-* Change the load resistance R1 of the capacitors from 10k Ohm to 1k Ohm.
+* Change the load resistance R1 of the capacitors from 10 kΩ to 1 kΩ.